c3g/genpipes_in_a_container/README.md

 `GEN_CONTAINERTYPE` is the container to use, either `apptainer` (default), `singularity`, `docker` or `podman`.

 `PIPELINE_VERSION` is the version of GenPipes to use, by default the latest version is used.
+Make sure the version chosen is the same as the one you installed otherwise you might have unrecognized arguments or unxpected behaviour.
+If you want to use a version below 5 see [GenPipes 4 in a Container](#genpipes-4-in-a-container).
+GenPipes 5 is not working with the container so used GenPipes 6 instead, or GenPipes 4 for deprecated pipelines.

 You do not need any other setup on your machine.